Dale Morton’s last-gasp try sealed a thrilling and memorable win for Batley Bulldogs against Keighley

 But the drama was far from over.
 Chisholm made the game all square with a penalty before the game, seemingly, swung back in Keighley’s favour when Lucas Walshaw was sent to the sin-bin.

-The away side, and Chisholm, took advantage with a precise drop-goal as they looked for a second successive Championship win after a great win against Newcastle last week.
+The away side, and Chisholm, took advantage with a precise drop-goal as they looked for a second successive Championship win after a great 44-24 win against Newcastle Thunder last week.

-However, astonishingly, there was still time for Morton to grab his first try of the season with the last play as the Bulldogs got their season back on track.
+However, astonishingly, there was still time for the reliable Morton to grab his first try of the season with the last play as the Bulldogs got their season back on track in bewildering fashion.

-Batley: McGowen, Johnson, Kear, Buchanan, Campbell, White, Meadows, Leak, Gledhill, Brown, Manning, Walshaw, Reilly
+Batley: McGowen, Morton, Kear, Buchanan, Campbell, White, Meadows, Leak, Gledhill, Brown, Manning, Walshaw, Reilly

 Tries: Meadows, Kibula, Buchanan (2), Morton